|About Trinity | Overview|

 —Robert J. Mullen Ed.D., President, Trinity High School

 One indicator of the quality of Trinity’s programs is the extraordinarily high number of university acceptances.
-More than 98 percent of the Class of 2012 is pursuing higher education and our graduates enroll in some of the most prestigious institutions in the country including Harvard, Dartmouth, Duke, Johns Hopkins, Stanford, Notre Dame, Vanderbilt, the U.S. Naval Academy and Yale.
+More than 98 percent of the Class of 2016 is pursuing higher education and our graduates enroll in some of the most prestigious institutions in the country including Harvard, Dartmouth, Duke, Johns Hopkins, Stanford, Notre Dame, Vanderbilt, the Academies and Yale.

 Our graduates have also been those who were given little chance for high school success, but instead discovered the foundation for a lifetime of achievement.
 We have never placed artificial limits on those who score too low or too high on the Placement Test.
 Instead, you will find us to be an open, caring and accepting community of educators and learners.

-The Class of 2012 is no exception.
-Their accomplishments were lengthy, including acceptances at more than 130 colleges and universities in the U.S. and the District of Columbia.
+The Class of 2016 is no exception.
+Their accomplishments are lengthy, including earning more than $23 million in college scholarship awards, continuing a three-year span of all-time high composite marks on the ACT and gaining acceptance at more than 142 colleges and universities in the U.S. and the District of Columbia.

 Our facilities are unlike any other high school.
 Students enjoy a modern campus, much like what they will encounter in college.
-We have invested over $22 million in recent years to build a great place to spend a high school career.
+We have invested over $31 million during the last two decades to build a greaT place to spend a high school career.
 Strategic planning over the last two decades has allowed us to attain 99 percent completion of our campus plan.

 Trinity’s main campus and 120-acre conservation sanctuary supports the school’s broad range of curricular and co-curricular offerings.
 More than 1,400 students can be accommodated in the 11 buildings found on site.
 In addition to modern classrooms and centralized office space, the school has a wealth of specialized facilities, including: